 - Use of technology to impersonate another individual, or for personal financial gain

 - Sharing individual or organizational authorizations and passwords

-- Damaging or removal of software, hardware, any activity in violation of government rules or college policy.
+- Damaging or removal of software, hardware, or any activity in violation of government rules or college policy.

 All computers connected to the institution’s network shall be protected with up-to-date anti-virus software and the latest operating system security fixes installed.
-The IT department will take care of the institution owned systems.
+The IT department will take care of the institution-owned systems.
 Individuals must take similar action with personally owned computers using the institution’s network.
 The IT department will make known the minimum security requirement for personal computers.

 Individuals are responsible for protecting their passwords for access to college resources.
 They must not divulge their password to anyone other than the IT Department.

 The college owns and maintains the computers and communication systems used by its faculty, staff and students.
 It has the right and responsibility to periodically access files to service and repair these systems and to ensure that college policies and applicable laws are observed.